Akshay-Paunikar/Computer_Vision_Tutorials/README.md

 18. Image Registration using OpenCV
 19. Background substraction using OpenCV
 20. Background substraction in an Image using Concept of Running Average
+21. Foreground Extraction in an Image using Grabcut Algorithm